Provably Convergent Primal-Dual DPO for Constrained LLM Alignment: Detailed Review of Related Work

-While LLMs have achieved a remarkable success, they may also generate harmful and fabricated content~\cite{gehman2020realtoxicityprompts,lin2021truthfulqa,wei2023jailbroken}.
-Recently, there are several works studying safety or constrained alignment of LLMs, e.g., \cite{daisafe,liu2024enhancing,wachi2024stepwise,huang2024one,zhang2025alignment,kim2025safedpo}. \cite{daisafe} proposed a safe RLHF framework, which considers maximizing the reward while restricting the cost to be no larger than a threshold.
-Their approach first trained a reward model and a cost model on reward and cost preference data, respectively, and then applied an RL algorithm, PPO~\cite{schulman2017proximal}, to maximize the Lagrangian function constituted by the learned reward and cost functions. \cite{liu2024enhancing} regenerated preference data according to the Bradley-Terry model~\cite{bradley1952rank} with the Lagrangian function using trained reward and cost models, and then performed the standard DPO algorithm~\cite{rafailov2023direct} on these regenerated data. \cite{wachi2024stepwise} observed a relationship between the optimal solution of maximizing the Lagrangian function and that of maximizing the reward function, and then applied DPO combined with this observation.
-The algorithm in \cite{wachi2024stepwise} requires prior knowledge of the optimal Lagrangian multiplier, and their theoretical results depend on the deviation between the used and optimal Lagrange multipliers, which can be unbounded. \cite{kim2025safedpo} reordered preference data if the preferred response (in terms of helpfulness) is unsafe and the dispreferred response is safe, and then ran DPO on these reordered data.
-Their algorithm is inefficient in cost information learning. \cite{huang2024one,zhang2025alignment} first learned the optimal Lagrangian multiplier, and then maximized the Lagrangian function under the learned optimal Lagrangian multiplier.
-These two works also require trained reward and cost models.
+\cite{daisafe} proposed a safe RLHF framework, which considers maximizing the reward while restricting the cost to be no larger than a threshold.
+Their approach first trains a reward model and a cost model on reward and cost preference data, respectively, and then applies an RL algorithm, PPO~\cite{schulman2017proximal}, to maximize the Lagrangian function constituted by the learned reward and cost functions. \cite{liu2024enhancing} regenerated preference data according to the Bradley-Terry model~\cite{bradley1952rank} with the Lagrangian function using trained reward and cost models, and then performed the DPO algorithm~\cite{rafailov2023direct} on these regenerated data. \cite{kim2025safedpo} reordered preference data if the preferred response (in terms of helpfulness) is unsafe and the not-preferred response is safe, and then ran DPO on these reordered data.
+Their algorithm is inefficient in cost information learning, and has limited empirical performance. \cite{wachi2024stepwise} observed a relationship between the optimal policy of maximizing the Lagrangian function and that of maximizing the reward function, and then performed DPO combined with this observation.
+The algorithms in \cite{wachi2024stepwise} require prior knowledge of the optimal Lagrange multiplier, and their theoretical results depend on the deviation between the optimal and used Lagrange multipliers, which can be unbounded.

-There are also other works related to safety or constrained alignment of LLMs~\cite{zhou2023beyond,ji2024aligner,yang2024metaaligner,qi2025midpo}. \cite{zhou2023beyond} designed a multi-objective DPO approach. \cite{ji2024aligner,yang2024metaaligner} developed simple single-objective and multi-objective alignment approaches, respectively, but their algorithms need corrected responses or a multi-objective reward model. \cite{qi2025midpo} proposed a mixture of experts (MoE) framework for safety-helpfulness preference optimization.